Tania Long

-Biography

 Early life

-Tania Long was the only child of Irish journalist Robert Edward Crozier Long and his Russian wife, Tatiana Mouravieff.

-After several years of living in Scandinavian capitals and attending the Lorenz Lyceum in Berlin from 1920 to 1924, young Tania studied at the Ecole des Jeunes Filles at Saint-Germain-en-Laye, near Paris, until 1927.
+Born on April 29, 1913, Tania Long was the only child of Irish journalist Robert Edward Crozier Long and his Russian wife, Tatiana Mouravieff.
+After several years of living in Scandinavian capitals and attending the Lorenz Lyceum in Berlin from 1920 to 1924, Tania studied at the Ecole des Jeunes Filles at Saint-Germain-en-Laye, near Paris, until 1927.
 From then until 1930, she was a student at the Malvern Girls' College in England.
-In her post-graduate work at the Sorbonne in Paris (1930–31), and at the Paris Ecole des Sciences Politiques, she specialized in history and economics.
-She received her first journalistic training by observing and assisting her father.
+In her post-graduate work at the Sorbonne in Paris (1930–1931) and at the Paris Ecole des Sciences Politiques, she specialized in history and economics.
+She received her journalistic training by observing and assisting her father.

+Career

 Early career

-While studying in Paris, Tania met and fell in love with an American, Merwin Mallory Gray, and after their marriage in Paris in 1932, they moved to New York City, where their son, Robert Merwin Gray, was born the following year.
-Around 1935, Tania became an American citizen, and launched her journalistic career the following year when she began working as a reporter for the Newark Ledger.
+While studying in Paris, Tania met and fell in love with an American Merwin Mallory Gray, and after their marriage in Paris in 1932, they moved to New York City, where their son, Robert Merwin Gray, was born the following year.
+Around 1935, Tania became an American citizen.
+She began working as a reporter for the Newark Ledger the following year.

-Berlin

-Tania decided to stay in Berlin worked for the New York Herald Tribune.
+Tania decided to stay in Berlin, Germany, and worked for the New York Herald Tribune.
 She noticed that people were disappearing from her apartment building.
 After about ten days, she left for Denmark.
-Tania spent two weeks in Copenhagen taking down by hand the news copy from the Polish front sent by Joseph Barnes, Herald Tribune correspondent, who had no other way of getting his copy to New York.
-Then she was ordered to Paris where she was told she would be permanently assigned.
+Tania spent two weeks in Copenhagen taking down by hand the news copy from the Polish front sent by Joseph Barnes, Herald Tribune correspondent.
+She was subsequently dispatched to Paris, where she received notification of her permanent assignment.